khudgins/documentation/on-premise/administration/console.rst

 #.
 Users

-   The only incoming connections handled by the enStratus console service are those initiated by users interacting with the enStratus console.
+   The only incoming connections handled by the Enstratius console service are those initiated by users interacting with the Enstratius console.

 Outgoing Connections
 --------------------